 Hong Kong may seem like an overwhelming city to visit alone for the first time.
 However, I went to Hong Kong by myself for a few days, and I found this city to be great for solo travel.
 Here are four reasons why Hong Kong is a perfect solo travel destination.

 From 1841 to 1997, Hong Kong was a British colony.
 While it is now a Special Administrative Region of China, its British past is still noticeable.
 Cantonese and English are the official languages.
 Most signs, especially those on the MTR (the metro), in the airport, and on the road, are in Chinese and English.
 Announcements on the MTR are in Cantonese and English, and many businesses and restaurant menus also use English.
 Enough people speak English that it’s easy to get around and communicate with others.

 Getting Around Is Easy

 I usually get lost when I travel, but that wasn’t an issue here.
 Walking around Hong Kong is easy.
 There are tourist signs that point the direction to various attractions.
 The MTR is simple to use and offers access to the whole city.
 You can even take the MTR to and from Hong Kong Airport.
 For a first-time visitor, I didn’t have to worry about getting lost.

 Like any city, there is some crime, but for travellers, Hong Kong is a pretty safe city.
 As a woman, I felt safe travelling alone to Hong Kong Island, Kowloon, Lantau Island, and the New Territories.
 The most prominent issue you’re likely to encounter is people trying to sell you fake goods.
 Ignoring them or saying “not interested” and walking away is all you need to do.
 Should you require assistance, the police are readily available, and you can reach them by calling 999.

-Lots to Do for All Budgets
+There is A Lot to Do for All Travel Budgets

-Things You Should Know
+Things To Know